-It is the turn of the Germany Holland axis.
-In spite of the "common European dream", purely bilateral agreements continue that concern crucial aspects of continental policy.
+It is the turn of the Germany-Holland axis.
+In spite of the “common European dream”, purely bilateral agreements are continuing which concern crucial aspects of continental politics.

 Coordination of military operations may not soon be limited to communications between units in the same country.

-Germany and Holland have created a common military network, TEN.
+Germany and the Netherlands have created a joint military network, TEN.
 The acronym stands for Tactical Edge Networking, a network that helps soldiers of the two nations coordinate operations.
 The agreement would also provide for the sharing of devices and patents militari.

 The first phase of this Germany-Holland axis will link German land operations with the Dutch tactical communication program.